-Cracks have started to re-appear on the road surface after the highway was overlaid last year (2021).
+Cracks continue to re-appear on the road surface after the highway was overlaid in 2021.
 Given the overall valley condition, continued creep movement is expected which may manifest as increased crack lengths, widths, and height differential as well as vertical pavement distortion.
-The retrogressive scarp about 5 m in width located at km 19.06, just beyond the culvert outlet at km 19.07, was likely triggered by erosion, had widened somewhat in 2020 but did not appear to have advanced closer to the highway as was also observed in the 2022 inspection.
-However, the 2020 slide in the highway embankment has become re-established after the grading work completed in 2021 and is now 0.75 m from the fog line.
-The toe roll was partially obstructed the culvert outlet.
+The scarp and toe roll noted in 2019 at km 19.06 were obscured by grading activities on the slope and around the culvert outlet.
+The culvert outlet was cleared of obstruction.